daptx/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ![](assets/sample.png)

 ## Materials & Procedure
-For this replication study, we utilized both GRASS and RStudio, following a workflow prepared and edited by Zach Hilgendorg—Geography Ph.D.
+For this replication study, we utilized both GRASS and RStudio, following a workflow prepared and edited by Zach Hilgendorf—Geography Ph.D.
 Student @ ASU and Joesph Holler—Geography Professor @ Middlebury College.

-The detailed procedures and protocols for our GRASS analysis can be found [here](https://github.com/daptx/RE-rosgen/blob/main/procedure/protocols/1-Research_Protocol_GRASS.pdf), while instructions for RStudio can be found [here](https://github.com/daptx/RE-rosgen/blob/main/procedure/protocols/3-Classifying.pdf), along with the respective [code](assets/2-ProfileViewer.Rmd)
+The detailed procedures and protocols for our GRASS analysis can be found [here](https://github.com/daptx/RE-rosgen/blob/main/procedure/protocols/1-Research_Protocol_GRASS.pdf), while instructions for RStudio can be found [here](https://github.com/daptx/RE-rosgen/blob/main/procedure/protocols/3-Classifying.pdf), along with the respective [code](assets/2-ProfileViewer.Rmd) created by Zach Hilgendorf

 Note: In order to complete this analysis on a MacOS device, please install [The Unarchiver](https://theunarchiver.com/) to access the [John Day Watersheds data](assets/JohnDayWShed) and [XCode](https://developer.apple.com/download/more/?=for%20Xcode) to download needed tools in GRASS.

-Models used in GRASS:
+Models used in GRASS produced by Joe Holler:
 [Center Line Calculations](assets/center_line_length.gxm) and [Visualization of Study Area](assets/visualize.gxm)

 The classification scheme we followed (fulfilling Levels I & II):